-According to a regional analysis of the market, the Asia-Pacific tea market is anticipated to grow at a CAGR of 7.3% by generating a revenue of $51,650.0 million by 2028.
+According to a regional analysis of the market, the Asia-Pacific tea statistics is anticipated to grow at a CAGR of 7.3% by generating a revenue of $51,650.0 million by 2028.

 New tea flavours and brands such as organic tea, green tea, fruit tea and flower teas such as chamomile tea are expected to generate great investment opportunities.
 The buying public is seeking to improve their well being and becoming more health-conscious as time goes on, and this is driving up demand.